4front/website/docs/router.md

 Virtual applications are nothing more than Express apps that run as sub-apps within the context of the main platform app (which is itself an Express app).

-4front takes advantage of the [Router](http://expressjs.com/4x/api.html#router) object to provide an isolated pipeline of middleware and routes specific to each virtual app.
+4front takes advantage of the [Express Router](http://expressjs.com/4x/api.html#router) object to provide an isolated pipeline of middleware and routes specific to each virtual app.
 What's different is that rather than authoring server JavaScript code to wire up the middleware, a declarative JSON manifest is used.
 Through composition of different router stacks, it's possible to run everything from simple static HTML websites to sophisticated single page apps with authentication, secure API integration, database integration, and more.

 ## Middleware